makrai/notes/clark2003-electra-pretrain-encoder-discriminative-iclr.md

     * much faster than BERT.
 We also show ELECTRA achieves
     * higher accuracy on downstream tasks when fully trained.
-* we train ELECTRA models of various sizes and evaluate their downstream performance vs. their compute requirement.
-In particular, we run
+* we train ELECTRA models of various sizes and evaluate their downstream performance vs. their compute requirement
+  * tasks
     * GLUE natural language understanding benchmark (Wang+ 2019) and
     * SQuAD question answering benchmark (Rajpurkar+ 2016).
   * ELECTRA substantially outperforms MLM-based methods such as BERT and XLNet given the same model size, data, and compute (see Figure 1).
+For example,
+    * ELECTRA-Small model that
+      * can be trained on 1 GPU in 4 days.
+2 ELECTRA-Small
+      * outperforms
-For example, we build an ELECTRA-Small model that can be trained on 1 GPU in 4 days.
-2 ELECTRA-Small outperforms a comparably small BERT model by 5 points on GLUE, and even outperforms the much larger GPT model (Radford+ 2018).
-Our
+        * a comparably small BERT model by 5 points on GLUE, and even outperforms
+        * the much larger GPT model (Radford+ 2018)
-  * also works well at large scale, where we train an ELECTRA-Large model that performs comparably to RoBERTa (Liu+ 2019) and XLNet (Yang+ 2019), despite having fewer parameters and using 1/4 of the compute for training.
+    * also works well at large scale, where we train an ELECTRA-Large model
+      * performs comparably to RoBERTa (Liu+ 2019) and XLNet (Yang+ 2019), despite having fewer parameters and using 1/4 of the compute for traing
-  * outperforms ALBERT (Lan+ 2019) on GLUE and sets a new SOTA for SQuAD 2.0.
+  * outperforms ALBERT (Lan+ 2019) on GLUE and sets a new SOTA for SQuAD 2.0